Bolivia border visa: essential information for US Citizens

 After all this, we noted that at least half of us had errors on our visas.
 Names were misspelled and dates of birth were incorrect.
 The details of our itinerary didn't seem to matter and I don't think anyone even looked at the hotels we were staying in.
 Accuracy didn't appear to be important.

 Where can US Citizens get Bolivia Tourist Visa Before Travel?

+If you have the time, this is the best option.
 Here is link to Bolivia Embassy in Washington DC with instructions to apply in advance.
 Depending on which state you live in, will determine which embassy you apply to.
 I don't recommend it for last-minute travel as there is no rush delivery.
 The website says 10 business days.

 It's easy to combine a trip to Bolivia with your trip to Machu Picchu and Lake Titicaca.
 Let us know well in advance so we can make arrangements.
 We can help you set up your itinerary to travel overland or by air.
 Contact our US Office by email, phone or text.
 757-714-6649